megalus/django-google-sso/docs/how.md

 matches one of the `GOOGLE_SSO_ALLOWABLE_DOMAINS`.
 You can disable the auto-creation setting `GOOGLE_SSO_AUTO_CREATE_USER` to False.

-5. On creation only, this user can be set to the`staff` or `superuser` status, if his email are in `GOGGLE_SSO_STAFF_LIST` or `GOGGLE_SSO_SUPERUSER_LIST` respectively.
+5. On creation only, this user can be set to the`staff` or `superuser` status, if his email are in `GOOGLE_SSO_STAFF_LIST` or `GOOGLE_SSO_SUPERUSER_LIST` respectively.
 Please note if you add an email to one of these lists, the email domain must be added to `GOOGLE_SSO_ALLOWABLE_DOMAINS`too.

 6. This authenticated session will expire in 1 hour, or the time defined, in seconds, in `GOOGLE_SSO_SESSION_COOKIE_AGE`.